Skip to main content

 );

 • storeAtomicIdempotencyStoreInterface implementation.
-Use WpdbAtomicIdempotencyStore in production, ArrayAtomicIdempotencyStore in tests.
+Use WpdbAtomicIdempotencyStore in production; ArrayAtomicIdempotencyStore is for tests only.

 • ttlSeconds — how long a reservation / completed record lives.
 Set to a multiple of the client retry window.